 In 2009 the NSW State Government introduced a Waste and Environment Levy, aimed at increasing the price of disposing waste to landfill in an effort to promote recycling.
-In 2012-2013 the levy is approximately \$43.15 (dependent on CPI) per tonne of waste sent to landfill.
-The levy increases by \$10 plus CPI per tonne each year until 2015-2016.
+In 2013/2014 the levy is approximately \$54.00 (dependant on CPI) per tonne of waste sent to landfill.
+The levy increases by \$10 plus CPI per tonne each year until 2015/2016.

-The NSW Waste Avoidance and Resource Recovery Act 2001 identifies the NSW Waste Strategy 2003.
-The Strategy sets a target of 66% diversion from landfill for domestic waste.
-This target is the guiding principle for Council to adopt improved resource recovery and recycling initiatives for domestic waste, and was the precursor for developing The Tweed Shire Council Domestic Solid Waste Strategy.
+The NSW Waste Avoidance and Resource Recovery Act 2001 identifies a target of 66% diversion from landfill for domestic waste.
+This target is the guiding principle for Council to adopt improved resource recovery and recycling initiatives for domestic waste, and was the precursor for developing the Tweed Shire Council Domestic Solid Waste Strategy.